Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

-It's valid to test more than one property out of a single function, like in the following example:
+It's valid to test more than one property from the result of a single function, like in the following example:

 ```ts
 describe("Tests with more than one property", function() {